Ally Sheedy: 1981–1986: Early career and Brat Pack

-At age 18, Sheedy relocated to Los Angeles, California, where she enrolled in the drama department at the University of Southern California.
-Sheedy concurrently began her acting career and intermittently completed three years' worth of courses toward a BFA degree in acting.
+Sheedy began a career in acting, despite parental disapproval; she started acting in commercials at the age of 15.
+(Note: She appeared in commercials for Colgate and Tic Tac.)
+At age 18, she relocated to Los Angeles, where she enrolled at the University of Southern California.
+Sheedy concurrently began her acting career and intermittently completed three years' worth of courses toward a Bachelor of Fine Arts in drama.